What are we looking for?

 Combined Pediatrics – Medical Genetics:

 The BCRP is one of the few residency programs in the country that offers combined training in pediatrics and medical genetics.
 We can accommodate up to two such positions a year.
 Applicants interested in this option should contact Dr. Amy Roberts.
 The application is submitted as described above for PL-1 applicants.
 Please clarify in either your personal statement or by separate communication with Dr. Roberts and Dr. Sam Lux that you are interested in the combined program.
 Those invited for a BCRP interview will have additional interviews with the clinical genetics faculty.
 The combined program has its own NRMP Match number listed in the NRMP Directory as: Pediatrics/Medical Genetics #7652444017.
-Applicants interested in the combined Pediatric-Medical Genetics program should also apply to the BCRP (Categorical and/or Urban Health and Advocacy Tracks) and make their interest in genetics clear in their personal statement.
+Applicants interested in the combined Pediatric-Medical Genetics program should also apply to the Categorical Track of the BCRP (#1259320C0) and make their interest in genetics clear in their personal statement.

 Child Neurology – Boston Children’s Hospital:

-- Boston Children’s Hospital offers a combined BCRP Pediatrics-Child Neurology program (termed the “Categorical Child Neurology” program) in which the match is for 2 years of general pediatrics (beginning 2018) in the Categorical Track of the Boston Combined Residency Program in pediatrics at Boston Children’s Hospital and Boston Medical Center, and three years of child neurology at Boston Children’s Hospital (beginning 2020).
-We have four positions in this program.
+Boston Children’s Hospital offers a combined BCRP Pediatrics-Child Neurology program (termed the “Categorical Child Neurology” program) in which the match is for 2 years of general pediatrics (beginning 2024) in the Categorical Track of the Boston Combined Residency Program in pediatrics at Boston Children’s Hospital and Boston Medical Center, and three years of child neurology at Boston Children’s Hospital (beginning 2026).
 Applicants who match in this track are guaranteed a position in the BCRP.
 The NRMP Match number for the combined BCRP Pediatrics-BCH Child Neurology program is #1259185C0.
 Applicants to the categorical child neurology track should also apply to the Categorical Track of the BCRP (#1259320C0) as this simplifies processing of the combined application.
 They should make their intentions clear in their personal statement.

 Child Neurology – Boston Medical Center:

-The Child Neurology program at Boston Medical Center offers one Categorical position and one Advanced position.
-Applicants who match in the Categorical position are guaranteed a position in the UHAT track in the BCRP beginning in 2018 and will begin their child neurology training in 2020.
-Applicants who match in the Advanced position will also begin their child neurology training at BMC in 2020 but must match independently in pediatrics.
-The NRMP Match number for the Categorical track is 1257185C0.
-The number for the Advanced track is #1257185A0.
-Applicants interested in either of these Child Neurology programs should also apply to the UHAT track in the BCRP and make their interest in child neurology clear in their personal statement.
+The Child Neurology program at Boston Medical Center offers one Categorical position.
+Applicants who match in the Categorical position are guaranteed a position in the LEAD track in the BCRP and will begin their child neurology training in 2026.
+The NRMP Match number for the BMC Child Neurology Categorical track is 1257185C0.
+Applicants interested in the Categorical position in the BMC Child Neurology program should also apply to the LEAD track in the BCRP (#1259320C1) and make their interest in child neurology clear in their personal statement.

-Each of the various neurology tracks can be ranked independently in the match.
+Each of these neurology tracks can be ranked independently in the match.

 Combined Pediatrics – Anesthesiology: